asdfqrt/Autophase/README.md

 It's okay to use the default

 ## Data Augmentation
 If your dataset is biased, model's predictive performance may suffer.

 To correct the imbalance, this program has a data augmentation feature.

 This is a feature that transforms and copies images from classes with a small amount of images and trains it as much as a major class.
 The Data Augmentation data will be saved as `dataaug.pt`.

-If your training dataset is already balanced, change `Imbalance_correction, Overwrite = False,False` If this is not your first time using this program and the dataaug.pt file already exists change `Imbalance_correction, Overwrite = True,False`
+* If your training dataset is already balanced, to off the data augmentation change `Imbalance_correction, Overwrite = False,False`

+* If this is not your first time using this program and the dataaug.pt file already exists change `Imbalance_correction, Overwrite = True,False`

 ## Run